Austin Hostile Work Environment Attorney

 What are the legal requirements for pursuing a lawsuit related to a hostile work environment?

-For there to be a legal case against a company for a hostile work environment, several things must be true:
+For there to be a legal claim against a company for a hostile work environment, several things must be true:

 - First, an employee must have been targeted for their race, age, gender, national origin, or disability.